 The BlackBerry Product Security Incident Response Team (PSIRT) responds to and investigates reports of security vulnerabilities in BlackBerry products.

 If you suspect you have discovered a security vulnerability in a supported BlackBerry product, please let us know by filling out the form below.

-Before you report a security vulnerability, please review the following checklist.
+Before you report a security vulnerability, please review the following items.

 A security vulnerability can be generally defined as a flaw in software code that would allow a malicious user to gain access to information or capabilities that they should not have access to.
 Many problems that appear to be security-related are not actually caused by a vulnerability in a supported BlackBerry product.

-You can find answers to common scenarios below.
+You can find answers to common scenarios through the following self-service options.
 If you find the answer here, you don’t need to submit a security issue.

 Depending on which BlackBerry product you are experiencing issues with and its support status, additional self-service or full-service support options may be available.
 Please access the BlackBerry contact catalog and select the Technical Support Inquiry Type, and then the most appropriate option from the Product/Inquiry Group (e.g., Enterprise, Smartphones, IoT, etc.).
 Complete the form to determine the available self- and full-service options.